In-patient luxury rehab center in Thailand

 It’s unclear how to prevent schizophreniform disorder.
 Scientific evidence regarding the causes of this disorder is still scarce and limited.
 Since knowledge about underlying mechanisms is unclear, there is no sure way to prevent the development of this mental condition.

 However, it’s possible to lower the risk of schizophreniform disorder by staying away from alcohol and drugs.
-It is also important to maintain a social life and find a healthy way to cope with past trauma.
-Therapy is a good approach for persons who have experienced traumatic events.
-Make sure to manage stress properly because it can weaken the mental health of a person and make it more vulnerable to problems.
+In addition, it is important to maintain a social life and find a healthy way to cope with past trauma.

 What are the treatments for schizophreniform disorder?